Alekya999/Recipe-Entry-App/README.md

 1. Install ```mysql-client```.
 2. ```mysql --host=[INSTANCE_IP] --user=root --password```
-3. Enter the password.
-4.You should now see the mysql prompt.
+3. Enter the password,You should now see the mysql prompt.

 ## Connecting to the DB Using MySQLWorkbench